bufbuild-ru/docs/docs/bsr/generated-sdks/artifactory/index.md

 :::

++++

 To use packages, add the dependency to your `build.gradle` or `build.gradle.kts` file.
 The easiest way to find dependencies is to go to your module's assets tab on the BSR, which has a listing of versions for your module with all of the plugins on your instance.

-For example:
++++tabs key:1104d51ecd14d56dedf2edcf04c281e2

+== Kotlin

-::: info build.gradle.kts - Kotlin Syntax
+::: info build.gradle.kts

 ```kotlin
 dependencies {